getlantern/.github/pull_request_template.md

+WARNING - This template is public, do not include any sensitive information

 - [ ] Do the tests pass?
 Consistently?
 - [ ] Did this change improve test coverage?
 - [ ] Has it been reviewed/approved by relevant teammates?